06 Safeguarding children, young people and vulnerable adults policy

 (see guidance to the Care Act 2014) as: 'a person aged 18 years or over, who is in receipt of or may need community care services by reason of 'mental or other disability, age or illness and who

-service user, or a volunteer.
+of a service user, or a volunteer.

 Key Commitment